drizzle-lang/drizzle/docs/syntax/classes.md

         return self.noise
     }
 }

+const d: Dog = Dog()
+println(d.make_noise())  # Bark!
 ```

-`self` is used to explicitly access instance variables or methods.
+`self` is used to explicitly access instance variables or methods, and is automatically defined within the scope of the class for non-static methods.
-Unlike Python, `self` does not have to be provided as a parameter.

 ## Class Variables and Methods
 The `static` keyword is used to denote class variables or methods